Signed in as:

 filler@godaddy.com

-Incorporating imagery in glass based on the artist's long-term folklore project and exploration of often overwhelming sensory experiences, My Imaginary Heart expresses what cannot be put into words by drawing heavily upon folklore and fairytale stories and imagery.
+Incorporating imagery in glass based on the artist's long-term folklore project and exploration of often overwhelming sensory experiences, My Imaginary Heart expresses what cannot be put into words by drawing heavily upon folklore and fairytale stories.
 My Imaginary Heart re-imagines their engagement with and disassociation from their environment through simulacra, character-building, and worlds-within-worlds-within-worlds.

 Want to make?
 Learn the traditional skills of leadlight and/or copper foil and take home a beautiful stained glass piece.
 Join a workshop with My Imaginary Heart at Melbourne Polytechnic in Naarm/Melbourne, and receive individualised attention within a small group of up to six participants.

+What is the copper foil method?
 Copper foil involves cutting small pieces of glass, wrapping the pieces in copper foil, and soldering together.
 Copper foil is a meditative and gentle first step into glass art, and a great activity for fostering creativity and self-expression.
-Select from a one-day session on a Saturday or a four-week evening course.
+Select from a one-day session on a Saturday or a Friday Night session through Class Bento.
 Book with friends, make it a couples night, or an experience just for you.
-Supported and hosted by Glaas Inc.
+Supported and hosted by Glaas Inc. Read our reviews here.

 Set out on your glass journey with My Imaginary Heart.
-For more information about any of our workshop opportunities, fill in the contact form below or email: info@myimaginaryheart.com
+For more information about any of our workshop opportunities, fill in the contact form below.

 Be the first to hear about upcoming artist events and workshops, and the latest additions to the gallery and store.